-CADA provides free and confidential assistance to survivors of domestic violence, sexual abuse, elder abuse, stalking, child abuse or neglect.
-Services include our 24-hour crisis line, crisis intervention, advocacy, safety planning, legal advocacy, court support, medical advocacy, information and referral to community resources and emergency shelter.
+CADA provides free and confidential assistance to survivors of domestic violence, sexual abuse, elder abuse, stalking, child abuse or neglect to all residents of Island County, Washington (Whidbey and Camano Island).
+Services include; our 24-hour crisis line, crisis intervention, advocacy, safety planning, legal advocacy, court support, medical advocacy, information and referral to community resources and emergency shelter.

 Advocates work in partnership with clients to identify and address a wide variety of client needs and to provide crisis assistance, including emotional support, safety planning, shelter options, and community referrals.